IdowuOnadeko/static-website-aws/README.md

 - **/website:** Contains the static HTML files for the website.

 ## Repository Link
-The proect is available on Github: [my-static-website-aws](https://github.com/Legendway/my-static-website-aws.git)
+The project is available on Github: [my-static-website-aws](https://github.com/Legendway/my-static-website-aws.git)

 ## Conclusion
 This setup ensures a scalable, secure, and fault - tolerant environment for hosting a static web application, levaraing AWS's rebust infrastructure.